City Payment Portal – Online Payment of City of Elkton Property Taxes and Fire Department Memberships

 - For City Property Taxes you will need the following information from your bill – Property Owner Name, Property Address, Bill Number, and Tax Year

 Convenience Fees – For City (Non-Utility) Payments – There will be a convenience fee of 2.75% plus $0.25 added to all payments made by credit or debit card.
+There is no fee for payment by e-checks.

 The City usually mails property tax bills by October 1st each year.
 The City receives property value and property owner information from the Todd County Property Valuation Administrator’s Office typically in September.
 Bills are mailed to the property owner as of January 1st, or the current owner, according to the records of the Property Valuation Administrator’s Office.
 If you are not the current owner please call or forward this bill to the owner if possible.
 If this is not possible, please notify City Hall.